-Results 1–10 of 53 for "Press Release"X related to "Letters: September 2010" Refine Your Search Refine Your Search TopicChildren (5)Emotional health (5)Personality (5)Sexuality (4)Depression (3) 28 more... [+] Education (3)Lesbian, gay, bisexual, transgender (3)Stress (3)Women & men (3)Aging (2)Law & psychology (2)Military (2)Suicide (2)Teens (2)Trauma (2)Workplace issues (2)Anxiety (1)Autism (1)Bullying (1)Eating disorders (1)Ethics (1)Immigration (1)Kids & the media (1)Obesity (1)Parenting (1)Post-traumatic Stress Disorder (1)Sex (1)Sexual abuse (1)Socioeconomic status (1)Sport & exercise (1)Testing issues (1)Therapy (1)Violence (1)Hide detailsDocument TypePress ReleaseXYear2013 (11)2012 (10)2011 (16)2010 (15)Author/ContributorAnderson, Norman B. (1)Ferrari, Joseph (1)Gurwitch, Robin (1)Vasquez, Melba J.T.
-(1) Results 1–10 of 53 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Analysis Shows Which People Most Likely Found Incompetent to Stand TrialUnemployed and those diagnosed with psychotic disorder more likely to be determined incompetent.Press Release (February 2011)2.Statement by Dr. Norman B. Anderson, September 11 anniversaryThe American Psychological Association is pleased to be working with Nickelodeon Productions and the Nick News team to provide educational and supplemental materials to their 9/11 anniversary broadcast.Press Release 3.World Suicide Prevention Day: Experts Available to Discuss Youth, Older Adults and SuicideAPA is supporting World Suicide Prevention Day by making psychologists available for interviews to help educate the media and public.Press Release (September 2010)4.APA Response to Time Magazine Online Q&A With Alan KazdinAPA President Melba J.T.
-Vasquez, PhD, authors a letter to the editor of Time magazine in response to their article, "Q&A: Yale Psychologist Calls for the End of Individual Psychotherapy"Press Release (September 2011)5.Recovering from Job Loss: Most Report Few Long-Term Psychological Effects, Study FindsLosing a job is a profoundly distressing experience, but the unemployed may be more resilient than previously believed – the vast majority eventually end up as satisfied with life as they were before they lost their jobs.Press Release (December 2010)6.Media Advisory: Psychological Benefits of Employment, Impact of Joblessness Focus of APA-Sponsored Congressional BriefingExperts are coming to Capitol Hill for a briefing to examine the benefits of having a job and the serious effect of unemployment on mental and physical health.Press Release (October 2011)7.American Psychological Association Announces the Release of APA PsycNET® MobilePsycNET® Mobile is a free app for both Apple and Android devices, and features key functionality from the full version of the APA PsycNET web interface with the flexibility and convenience of mobile portability.
-Press Release (September 2013)8.PsycTESTS® Surpasses 15,000 Test RecordsPsycTESTS has experienced tremendous growth since its launch in 2011, and has become a go-to resource for psychology students, faculty and professionals around the world.Press Release (September 2013)9.Intuitive Thinking May Influence Belief in GodStudies found that people with a more intuitive thinking style who reach decisions quickly based on automatic cognitive processes style tend to have stronger beliefs in God than those with a more reflective style who question their first instinct and consideration of other possibilities.Press Release (September 2011)10.Psychological Pain of Holocaust Still Haunts SurvivorsHolocaust survivors show remarkable resilience in their day-to-day lives, but they still manifest the pain of their traumatic past in the form of various psychiatric symptoms.Press Release (September 2010) Previous 1 2 3 ...
+Results 1–10 of 48 for "Press Release"X related to "Letters: September 2010" Refine Your Search Refine Your Search TopicChildren (5)Emotional health (5)Personality (4)Depression (3)Education (3) 25 more... [+] Stress (3)Women & men (3)Aging (2)Military (2)Suicide (2)Trauma (2)Workplace issues (2)Anxiety (1)Autism (1)Bullying (1)Eating disorders (1)Ethics (1)Immigration (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Obesity (1)Parenting (1)Post-traumatic Stress Disorder (1)Socioeconomic status (1)Sport & exercise (1)Teens (1)Testing issues (1)Therapy (1)Violence (1)Hide detailsDocument TypePress ReleaseXYear2014 (2)2013 (10)2012 (9)2011 (15)2010 (11)Author/ContributorAnderson, Norman B. (1)Gurwitch, Robin (1)Vasquez, Melba J.T.
+(1) Results 1–10 of 48 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Statement by Dr. Norman B. Anderson, September 11 anniversaryThe American Psychological Association is pleased to be working with Nickelodeon Productions and the Nick News team to provide educational and supplemental materials to their 9/11 anniversary broadcast.Press Release 2.World Suicide Prevention Day: Experts Available to Discuss Youth, Older Adults and SuicideAPA is supporting World Suicide Prevention Day by making psychologists available for interviews to help educate the media and public.Press Release (September 2010)3.Analysis Shows Which People Most Likely Found Incompetent to Stand TrialUnemployed and those diagnosed with psychotic disorder more likely to be determined incompetent.Press Release (February 2011)4.APA Response to Time Magazine Online Q&A With Alan KazdinAPA President Melba J.T.
+Vasquez, PhD, authors a letter to the editor of Time magazine in response to their article, "Q&A: Yale Psychologist Calls for the End of Individual Psychotherapy"Press Release (September 2011)5.American Psychological Association Announces the Release of APA PsycNET® MobilePsycNET® Mobile is a free app for both Apple and Android devices, and features key functionality from the full version of the APA PsycNET web interface with the flexibility and convenience of mobile portability.
+Press Release (September 2013)6.PsycTESTS® Surpasses 15,000 Test RecordsPsycTESTS has experienced tremendous growth since its launch in 2011, and has become a go-to resource for psychology students, faculty and professionals around the world.Press Release (September 2013)7.Ten Years Later, 9/11 Tragedy Has Wide-Ranging Psychological ImpactsPsychologists examine the social, political and psychological impacts of the nation’s worst terrorist attack and explores how psychological science has helped us understand the roots of terrorism and how to prevent further attacks.Press Release (July 2011)8.Personality Predicts Cheating More Than Academic Struggles, Study ShowsStudents who cheat in high school and college are highly likely to fit the profile for subclinical psychopathy – a personality disorder defined by erratic lifestyle, manipulation, callousness and antisocial tendencies.Press Release (September 2010)9.New Study Reconciles Conflicting Data on Mental AgingStudies reveal that mental abilities decline with age, but drops not as steep as previously noted.Press Release (September 2010)10.Intuitive Thinking May Influence Belief in GodStudies found that people with a more intuitive thinking style who reach decisions quickly based on automatic cognitive processes style tend to have stronger beliefs in God than those with a more reflective style who question their first instinct and consideration of other possibilities.Press Release (September 2011) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 48 for "Press Release"X related to "Letters: September 2010"